FAQ Contents:

 and conveniently write Peoplese special characters on a computer with MS

-First create each Peoplese
+one, create a Peoplese

 To create a mid-dot,